dspieard/Cheatsheets/BasicWinEnumCheatsheet.md

 ```
 crackmapexec smb 10.10.1.2 -u users.txt -p password.txt
 ```
-make sure you update to the latest version if you want to use this:
+Make sure you update to the latest version if you want to use this:
 ```
 cme smb 10.10.10.182 -u username -p password -M spider_plus
 ```